 - Click on Close button to close the 'Record a test' dialog.

 - The URLs navigated will be displayed under ActionGroup1.

 - Click through each Tasks to view its details on the panel on the right.

 Exercise 3: Creating required parameters

 There are certain web applications, where the value of typical parameters changes on every access to the page containing this parameter.
-Further more, the value of this parameter needs to be propogated in subsequent requests to get a desired result.
+Further more, the value of this parameter needs to be propagated in subsequent requests to get a desired result.
 Passing same static recorded value will not result in expected results.
 Such parameters are called dynamic parameters.
-AppPerfect Load Test has an ability to identify such parameters and read their values from previous response and propogate it to subsequent requests.
+AppPerfect Load Test has an ability to identify such parameters and read their values from previous response and propagate it to subsequent requests.
 Built-In Petstore application does not have any request whose value actually changes on every request, but to give you an understanding about dynamic parameter, we will create a scenario where the category of the animal selected for each virtual user is different from recorded value "Birds".
 During recording we selected "Birds" category.
 But, during test execution we want the application to select all the categories present in Petstore application. i.e. Each virtual user should select different category and not just Birds.
-In order to acheive this we will define a simple parameter named categories.
+In order to achieve this we will define a simple parameter named categories.
 Note, this is not a dynamic parameter.
 Please do the following:

 - In the editor tree, select 'Parameters' to open the parameters settings table on the right hand side.

 - Here, click on 'Add Parameter' button to add a parameter.

 - Select 'Fixed Values' as Data Source.
 Select Next button.

 - In the 'Parameter Setting Dialog', enter 'categories' as the parameter name.